kingmarki/COSC331/README.md

 The goal to this Dungeon Crawler game is slay the evil monster and reach the end of the dungeon and become victorious!!!!
 #### How to Upload
 ---
+1. Download git-bash from the following web page https://git-scm.com/downloads, to get the latest version of Git type in the code git clone https://github.com/git/git.
+2. Once downloaded and are able to pull it up, you will need to navigate to the desktop on the Git-bash by using the command cd Desktop.
+3.
 #### How to Play
 ---
 1. You enter in a name for your character.